XuegongLab/HGC/README.md

 ## Introduction

-**`HGC`** is an R package for **HGC: A graph-based hierarchical clustering method for scRNA-seq data**.
+**`HGC`** is an R package for **HGC: fast hierarchical clustering for large-scale single-cell data**.
 It could provide hierarchical clustering result for large scale single cell RNA sequencing (scRNA-seq) datasets.

 **`HGC`** catch the hierarchical information in the undirected weighted graphs.
 For scRNA-seq data, the clustering result is based on the shared nearest neighbor (SNN) graphs built in feature spaces.
 For scRNA-seq data, we organize a pipeline around HGC, and its overview is shown here.